Bubblin-Superbooks/The-Adventures-Of-Pinocchio/README.md

 <div align="center">
   <h1>The-Adventures-Of-Pinocchio</h1>
   <p>by</p>
-  <h2> Carlo Collodi and <font color="red">The Web</font> </h2>
+  <h2> Carlo Collodi and The Web</h2>
 </div>

-First of its kind, this book uses only the *building blocks* to bring adorable Adventures of Pinocchio to web.
+First of its kind, this book uses only the *building blocks of web* to bring adorable Adventures of Pinocchio online.
 No flashy gimmicks, no stupid gamification.
-Just a book in HTML.
+Just a book.
 Straight on the web.

 `Support`: It's supported everywhere - iPads, iPhones, Android Phones & tablets, Kindle, Desktops, TVs.

 ## Superbook
-The book is live: [Adventures of Pinocchio](https://bubbl.in/cover/pinocchio-by-marvin-danig/)
+Project is live here: [Adventures of Pinocchio](https://bubbl.in/cover/pinocchio-by-marvin-danig/)

 It is best experienced on the latest iPads.
 Slight frame rate quirks might occur on Android tablets due to the hacky use of CSS3 animations.
 Just for the fun of it.

 ## Contribute, Hack or Host

-This is an open book-in-the-making for the web.
+This is an open source book-in-the-making for the web.
 Feel free to hop in and contribute!

-Reach out for [Marvin Danig](https://twitter.com/marvindanig) if you need any help.
+Reach out for [Marvin Danig](https://twitter.com/marvindanig) if you need any help with set up.

 ## Setup